StephanAkkerman/minecraft-server-guide/README.md

 ### Creating a nest

-- Head to the Nests option in the side bar
+- Head to the Nests option in the sidebar
 - Click on `Minecraft`
 - Select `Forge Minecraft` in the options for Nest Eggs
-- In Configuration you will find multiple lines in Docker Images, delete everything there
+- In Configuration, you will find multiple lines in Docker Images, delete everything there
 - Go to [pterodactyl-images](https://github.com/Software-Noob/pterodactyl-images#java-eclipse-temurin-amd64arm64) and head to the section `Java Eclipse Temurin [AMD64/ARM64]`
-- Copy the correct java version for your Minecraft version.
-You can find the java version for each Minecraft version [here](https://docs.mcserversoft.com/advanced/java-version)
+- Copy the correct Java version for your Minecraft version.
+You can find the Java version for each Minecraft version [here](https://docs.mcserversoft.com/advanced/java-version)
   - If you're using Minecraft version 1.20.1 this will be `ghcr.io/software-noob/pterodactyl-images:java_17`
 - Leave everything else to their defaults and hit save

 ### Setting up the server

-- Head to Servers in the left side bar
+- Head to Servers in the left sidebar
 - Click on `Create New`
 - Fill in the name of your server
 - Add yourself as the server owner, you can search by name and email address